 Maintaining Hart and Moore's assumption that immovable collateral is less pledgeable than immovable collateral, Gennaioli and Rossi (2013) allow the pledgeability of movable assets to increase with creditor rights and study how the firm's optimal debt structure varies with creditor protection.
-In their setting, stronger investor protection safeguards the investor from managerial "tunneling" increasing the share α of the firm's cash flows, y, that the entrepreneur can be legally compelled to pay to the investor ex post and can therefore credibly pledged to the investor ex ante.
-Hence, the firm's debt capacity increases to $L + \alpha \cdot y$, where $\alpha \cdot y$ represents the expected liquidation value of movable collateral.
+In their setting, stronger investor protection safeguards the investor from managerial "tunneling" increasing the share $\alpha$ of the firm's cash flows, movable collateral remains less pledgeable than immovable collateral.

-6 In the spirit of Hart and Moore, Gennaioli and Rossi maintain the assumption that immovable collateral is fully pledgeable.
-Immovable collateral could be assumed to be partially pledgeable and their results would go through as along as movable collateral remains less pledgeable than immovable collateral.
+&lt;sup>6 In the spirit of Hart and Moore, Gennaioli and Rossi maintain the assumption that immovable collateral is fully pledgeable.
+Immovable collateral could be assumed to be partially pledgeable and their results would go through as along as y, that the entrepreneur can be legally compelled to pay to the investor ex post and can therefore credibly pledged to the investor ex ante.
+Hence, the firm's debt capacity increases to $L + \alpha \cdot y$ , where $\alpha \cdot y$ represents the expected liquidation value of movable collateral.